Nalinikanth

-Nalinikanth is an Indian actor known for his works predominantly in Tamil and Telugu, Malayalam films.
-He debuted in the 1980 film Kadhal Kadhal Kadhal and has appeared in over 100 films.
+Nalinikanth is an Indian actor known for his works predominantly in Tamil, Telugu, and Malayalam films.
+He debuted in the 1979 movie Rangoon Rowdy and has appeared in over 100 films.
 Nalinikanth was once a popular villainy actor.
 He resembles Rajinikanth.
-His notable movies such as Mundhanai Mudichu, Raasukkutti, Mangamma Sapatham, Rudhra, Puthupatti Ponnuthaye, Enga Muthalali, Raja Enga Raja, Yaamirukka Bayamey.
+His notable movies such as Mundhanai Mudichu, Raasukutti, Mangamma Sapatham, Rudhra, Puthupatti Ponnuthaye, Enga Muthalali, Raja Enga Raja, and Yaamirukka Bayamey.

-Film career
+Career

 Nalinikanth was introduced in Telugu cinema by director Dasari Narayana Rao.
 His debut movie was Rangoon Rowdy released in 1979.
-He has acted as hero such as azhaithal varuven, idhayam pesugirathu.
+He has acted as hero such as Azhaithal Varuven and Idhayam Pesugirathu.
 He did 35 films in Telugu as well.
-He was given some notable roles in the films of Bhagyaraj. he did villain role in Sivaji's Satyam film.
-It ran for 100 days.
-From NTR to Nageswara Rao, Sobhan Babu, Balakrishna, Chiranjeevi he acted as Villain.
+He was given some notable roles in the films of Bhagyaraj.
+He acted as a villain in many films.

-Television career

 As his acting career in the films did not give a helping hand to come up high, he changed his path in producing serials.
 He produced many Tamil and Telugu serials for Sun TV, Vijay TV, Gemini TV and Maa TV.